Bill Jones (Australian footballer, born 1891): Football

 again showed up well in the matter of marking, but failed lamentably in shooting for goal.”

-In early 1913 Jones moved to Melbourne after failing to gain a place in Richmond’s team in the first few weeks of the season but he never played a senior game for Melbourne.
-Later that season he moved to the Ballarat League and played with Golden Square.
+In early 1913 Jones moved to fellow VFL club Melbourne after failing to gain a place in Richmond’s team in the first few weeks of the season but he never played a senior game for Melbourne.
+Later that season he moved to the Ballarat Football League and played with Golden Square.